rtigran/rdf2adoc/README.md

 Path where the generated adoc-fragments for properties will be stored
 CAUTION: The content of this path will be deleted every time rdf2adoc is started!!!

+* **`appendix_outpath: "./appendix"`**
+Path where the generated appendix will be stored
+CAUTION: The content of this path will be deleted every time rdf2adoc is started!!!

 * **`diag_outpath: "./fragments/diagrams/"`**
 Path where the generated class diagrams will be stored
 CAUTION: The content of this path will be deleted every time rdf2adoc is started!!!